Christopher Hitchens: Reactions to death

-British Conservative and friend of Hitchens Douglas Murray paid tribute to Hitchens in an article in The Spectator, recalling personal experiences with him.
+The British conservative author and friend of Hitchens Douglas Murray paid tribute to him in an article in The Spectator, recalling personal experiences with him.

 Three weeks before Hitchens's death, George Eaton of the New Statesman wrote, "He is determined to ensure that he is not remembered simply as a 'lefty who turned right' or as a contrarian and provocateur.
 Throughout his career, he has retained a commitment to the Enlightenment values of reason, secularism, and pluralism.
 His targets—Mother Teresa, Bill Clinton, Henry Kissinger, God—are chosen not at random, but rather because they have offended one or more of these principles.
 The tragedy of Hitchens's illness is that it came at a time when he enjoyed a larger audience than ever.
 The great polemicist is certain to be remembered, but, as he was increasingly aware, perhaps not as he would like."
-The Chronicle of Higher Education asked if Hitchens was the last public intellectual.
+The Chronicle of Higher Education asked whether Hitchens was the last public intellectual.

+During an interview with Alex O'Connor, the discussion turned to Larry Taunton's book The Faith of Christopher Hitchens, released after Hitchens's death, which claimed that Hitchens started to flirt with spirituality.
+Richard Dawkins replied, "It's a disgraceful book.
+[Taunton] took advantage of a long car journey he had with Christopher Hitchens and I think Christopher was probably being polite and talking seriously to him about his religion."
+Dawkins added, "Religious apologists are so eager to get deathbed conversions that you have to watch it.
+Well actually, Christopher I think himself said that, 'if anybody claims that I had a deathbed conversion you can be absolutely sure that I wasn't in my right mind when it happened'."
+David Frum, writing in The Atlantic, states, "In the months before he died, Hitchens repeatedly and emphatically warned that claims like Taunton's would be forthcoming and should be disbelieved."
+In his posthumously published book, Mortality, Hitchens wrote, "If I convert it's because it's better that a believer dies than that an atheist does."

+The Hitchens Prize

-In 2015 an annual prize of $50,000 was established in his honour by The Dennis and Victoria Ross Foundation for "an author or journalist whose work reflects a commitment to free expression and inquiry, a range and depth of intellect, and a willingness to pursue the truth without regard to personal or professional consequence".
+In 2015, an annual prize of $50,000 was established in his honour by The Dennis and Victoria Ross Foundation for "an author or journalist whose work reflects a commitment to free expression and inquiry, a range and depth of intellect, and a willingness to pursue the truth without regard to personal or professional consequence".
+The foundation's website states the Hitchens Prize "seeks to advance what he was dedicated to throughout his life: vigorous, honest, and open public debate and discussion, with no tolerance of orthodoxy, no reverence for authority, and a belief in reasoned dialogue as the best path to the truth".
+The 2024 winner was Errol Morris.